chinu0609/printer_over_wan/README.md

 Then edit the bat file with path where the project is present.
-As the website is limited to windows now i have created a bar file which fires the server and the website is availabe at the ip address specified to all the pcs in LAN.
+As the website is limited to windows now i have created a bat file which fires the server and the website is availabe at the ip address specified to all the pcs in LAN.

 Done!